About Pac-12 Conference

 Just 27 days after the Conference officially changed its name, Commissioner Larry Scott announced the creation of the Pac-12 Networks on July 27, 2011, solidifying a landmark television deal and putting the Conference on the forefront of collegiate athletics.
 The Networks, including one national network, six regional networks, and a robust digital network marked the first-ever integrated media company owned by a college conference.
 In addition, the “TV Everywhere” rights allow fans to access Pac-12 Networks outside the home on any digital device, including smartphones and tablet computers.

-In 2011, the Pac-12 also launched its Globalization Initiative to proactively promote the Conference and member institutions through student-athlete exchanges and sport.
-In its first three years, Pac-12 student-athletes have enjoyed unique cultural and athletic experiences in China, fielding full university and Pac-12 all-star teams in women’s volleyball and men’s basketball, with plans to play the first-ever men’s basketball regular season game schedule to be played in China between WASHINGTON and Texas to tip off the 2015-16 campaign.
+That same year, the Pac-12 also launched its Globalization Initiative to proactively promote the Conference and member institutions through student-athlete exchanges and sport.
+In the first four years, Pac-12 student-athletes have enjoyed unique cultural and athletic experiences in China, fielding full university and Pac-12 all-star teams in women’s volleyball and men’s basketball, with the first-ever men’s basketball regular season game schedule to be played in China between WASHINGTON and Texas to tip off the 2015-16 campaign.
 The Conference and its member schools have gained significant brand exposure for the future and set a foundation for growth.

-For the ninth-consecutive year, the Pac-12 had the most NCAA titles or tied for the most of any conference in the country, winning at least six every year since 2000-01.
+For the 10th-consecutive year, the Pac-12 had the most or tied for the most NCAA titles of any conference in the country, winning at least six every year since 2000-01.
 No other conference has won double-digit NCAA crowns in a single year, the Pac-12 doing so seven times, including a record 14 in 1996-97.

 Individually, the Conference has produced an impressive number of NCAA individual champions.
-Over 2,000 (2,167) individual crowns have been won by Pac-12 student-athletes over the years with 1,485 by male student-athletes.
+Over 2,000 (2,211) individual crowns have been won by Pac-12 student-athletes over the years with 1,334 by male student-athletes.
 Student-athletes have also captured 175 individual titles at combined championships (ie., skiing and fencing).

 On the women’s side, the story is much the same.
-Since the NCAA began conducting women’s championships 33 years ago, Pac-12 members have claimed at least four national titles in a single season on 24 occasions, including 14-consecutive years from 2000-2014.
-Overall, the Pac-12 has captured 154 NCAA women’s titles, easily outdistancing the SEC, which is second with 93.
-Pac-12 members have dominated a number of sports, winning 23 softball titles, 21 tennis crowns, 14 volleyball titles, 15 of the last 25 trophies in golf, and 13 in swimming & diving.
+Since the NCAA began conducting women’s championships 34 years ago, Pac-12 members have claimed at least four national titles in a single season on 25 occasions, including 15-consecutive years from 2000-2015.
+Overall, the Pac-12 has captured 158 NCAA women’s titles, easily outdistancing the SEC, which is second with 97.
+Pac-12 members have dominated a number of sports, winning 23 softball titles, 21 tennis crowns, 14 volleyball titles, 16 of the last 26 trophies in golf, and 14 in swimming & diving.

-The Pac-12’s excellence is further proven in the annual Learfield Sports Directors’ Cup competition, the prestigious award that honors the best overall collegiate athletics programs in the country.
-STANFORD continued its remarkable run and won its unprecedented 20th-consecutive Directors’ Cup in 2014-15 leading the Pac-12 to an unprecedented 1-2-3 finish in the final standings.
-Seven Pac-12 member institutions ranked among the top-27 Division I programs, the most of any conference and five were in the top 20: No. 1 STANFORD, No. 7 UCLA, No. 8 USC, No. 15 OREGON, No. 20 CALIFORNIA, No. 26 ARIZONA and No. 27 ARIZONA STATE.
+The Pac-12’s excellence is further proven in the annual Division I Learfield Sports Directors’ Cup competition, the prestigious award that honors the best overall collegiate athletics programs in the country.
+STANFORD continued its remarkable run and won a remarkable 21st-consecutive Directors’ Cup in 2014-15 leading the Pac-12 to an unprecedented 1-2-3 finish in the final standings.
+Seven Pac-12 member institutions ranked among the top-30 Division I programs, tying for the most of any conference, and five were in the top 15: No. 1 STANFORD, No. 2 UCLA, No. 3 USC, No. 12 CALIFORNIA and No. 13 OREGON.
 At least five member institutions have been ranked in the top 20 in all but one year of the Director’s Cup program, with seven appearing in the top 20 on five different occasions (1998, 2001, 2003, 2005 and 2006).